-BeltAlert[®] can be enabled or disabled by your authorized dealer or by performing the following procedure:
+BeltAlert® can be enabled or disabled by your authorized dealer or by following these steps:

-NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position.
-Chrysler Group LLC does not recommend deactivating BeltAlert[®].
+NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON/RUN or START position.
+Chrysler Group LLC does not recommend deactivating BeltAlert®.

-1. Turn the ignition switch to the LOCK position and buckle the driver's seat belt.
+1. With all doors closed, turn the ignition switch to the LOCK position and buckle the driver or front passenger seat belt.

-2. Turn the ignition switch to the ON position and wait for the Seat Belt Reminder Light to turn off.

-3. Unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.
+- 2. Turn the ignition switch to the ON/RUN position and wait for the Seat Belt Reminder Light to turn off. - 3.
+Within 60 seconds of turning the ignition switch to the ON/RUN position, unbuckle and then re-buckle the driver or front passenger seat belt at least three times within 10 seconds, ending with the seat belt buckled.